paulb17/Springboard/README.md

 # Springboard Projects

 This repository consists of all code, data and files related to my work in Springboard's Data Science Immersive Program.
-The contemts along with descriptions and appropriate links are provided below:
+The contents along with descriptions and appropriate links are provided below:

 ## Capstone Project 1